County-wide COVID hospitalization returns to pre-December levels | ExBulletin

 County-wide COVID hospitalization returns to pre-December levels

-County-wide COVID admissions return to pre-December levels Riverside – Riverside County COVID-positive admissions fell further to 10-week lows, with an additional 34 virus-related deaths reported.
+Riverside, CA — COVID-positive hospitalizations in Riverside County have fallen further to a 10-week low, with an additional 34 virus-related deaths reported.

 According to the Riverside University Health System, county-wide coronavirus hospitalizations have dropped from 535 on Thursday to 513 on Friday.
 This includes 152 ICU patients, 20 less than a day ago.